lmgarvey/hotpot/README.md

 #### done
 - [completed tasks]
-- This is where I'd put completed tasks... if I had any!
+- Getting the player's hand to appear onscreen

 #### red light
 - [critical tasks]
-- Getting the player's hand to appear onscreen
 - Getting the opponent's discards to appear onscreen
 - Able to draw from the draw pile
 - Able to draw from discard piles